 The Department of Statistics, Malaysia was established in 1949 under the Statistics Ordinance 1949 and was then known as the Bureau of Statistics.
 The statistics produced then were limited to external trade and estate agriculture.

 In 1965, the name of Bureau of Statistics was changed to the Department of Statistics, Malaysia and was operating under the provisions of Statistics Act 1965.
 The Department's functions and role had expanded whereby the data/information collected included the economy and social areas.

-The Department of Statistics Malaysia is a premier government agency under the Prime Minister's Department entrusted with the responsibility to collect, interpret and disseminate latest and real time statistics in the monitoring of national economic performance and social development.
+The Department of Statistics, Malaysia is a premier government agency under the Prime Minister's Department entrusted with the responsibility to collect, interpret and disseminate latest and real time statistics in the monitoring of national economic performance and social development.

-Its role is to increase and broaden its role as the premier agency in the field of statistics towards establishing a quality, user-oriented and timely information system for the formulation of policies for national development planning and administration.
+The Department’s goal is to increase and broaden its role as the premier agency in the field of statistics towards establishing a quality, user-oriented and timely information system for the formulation of policies for national development planning and administration.